TertiusRoach/development-portfolio_1.00/src/front-end/FRONT-END.md

 **Description Here**

+### Step 0: Install Software

-## Step 1: Install Terminal Commands
+### Step 0: Install Terminal Commands

-Before proceeding with the terminal commands outlined below, ensure that you have successfully installed Node.js.
+> Before proceeding with the terminal commands outlined below, ensure that you have successfully installed Node.js.

 ---